jgburet/Who-s-that-/README.md

 ## TODO
 - For now, the lookup methods available are hard coded, and their respective `Task` classes (cf `service-gateway`) are generated from that.
 It would be cool :sunglasses: to manage them dynamically, like, updating them according to a list broadcast-ed by the workers alive.
+- Have some fun:
-- Have some fun, look for dbs/websites/whatever-scrapper.
+  - look for dbs/websites/whatever-scrapper;
+  - create some kind of subscription service to get ping-ed with reports;
-- Test.
+- Tests.
 Sorry, too much back and forth for now, did not have time to do that :cry:
+To do it correctly, I think we should mock the redis connection or the `Queue` class from package `bee-queue`.

 ## Functionalities & examples
 ```